 Again, Bramble growled.
 Or maybe it was his stomach.
 Bramble was so very hungry!

 “Hello my darlings.
-Look who mommy brought you!”
+Look what mommy brought you!”

 “Who?
 Who?
 Who?” cried the three baby owls.